SwarmUS/TestBench-Python/README.md

 This script enables the user to extract the raw DW1000 data from the HiveBoard/BeeBoards assembly.
 The test-bench will turn by a chosen stepping angle and acquire the desired amount of raw data per step.
 #### Hardware setup
 - Place a BeeBoards assembly in the middle of the test-bench.
 The 0deg axis of the assembly needs to point in a parallel fashion to the mounted laser pointer.
 - The BeeBoards have to be connected to a HiveBoard mounted to the test-bench using the same cable and ports as labeled on the assembly.
+If the cables and assembly are note indicated be sure to note wich BeeBoards are used, plugged with wich cables and in wich channel on wich HiveBoard.
+The calibration will only be valid for this configuration and has to be completly re-performed if any of this component is changed or plugged differently.
-Connect power and communication interface to the HiveBoard.
+-Connect power and communication interface to the HiveBoard.
 - Connect a usb cable to the Arduino.
 - Connect power to the drive submodule (red = 12&nbsp;V, black = ground)
 - To align the receiver with the emmiter, use the laser pointer.
 Each laser should point to the alignment target of the other laser assembly.
 This position ensures a 0 degree relative orientation between the two radio setup.